4 years ago

 You’ll learn how supportive your partner really is

-I wasn’t much of a crier and never snapped at Conor (just not my communication style).
+I wasn’t much of a crier and never snapped at Conor.
 Then those hormones sunk in I had so many feelings.
 There were days when I’m just so tired and felt down that I didn’t have the energy to leave the house (or put real pants on).
 I’ve cried because I’m sad about my family dynamics and going through pregnancy without parents sucks.
-I’ve cried because all my maternity jeans don’t fit well (why are they all so baggy?) and there was the time I cried because I couldn’t find my steamer.
 These behaviors were the opposite of how I’d normally handle things and Conor has been really sweet and either stops to give me a hug, offer me his favorite sweatshirt, run an errand, or do whatever he can to try to make me feel a little better.
-You will learn who your partner really is and how they handle stress.
-Don’t be afraid to tell them what you need when your hormones get the best of you.

 Family issues will come to the surface in a whole new way

 No family is perfect, but the majority of people I know seem to have one parent they’re relatively close to.
 Then there’s me.
-One of my parents was barely around and then disappeared 16 years ago, and the other one seemed to have had it in for me for as long as I can remember.
+One of my parents was barely around and then disappeared 16 years ago.
 At a certain point, I just couldn’t take being hurt over and over.
-I feel a very strong and real need to keep that negativity and hostility away from my baby – to protect her and myself because I need to heal and be strong for her.
+I feel a very strong and real need to keep that negativity and hostility away from my baby.
 It’s so hard to think about the way I was raised and treated with my own child grows inside of me.
-I know I won’t be a perfect parent and that I’ll make my mistakes, but I would never try to hurt her (something that was done to me over and over) and I will always love and support her.
+I know I won’t be a perfect parent and that I’ll make my mistakes.
+But I also know I will never try to hurt her.

-I am so lucky to have some really incredible friends who are like family to me, so turning to them has helped, but sometimes, you just need to cry it out.
-I’ve come home from baby showers in tears after hearing moms give the sweetest speeches, and even though I don’t have that, I’m hopeful that I’ll get to have that relationship with my daughter.
+I am so lucky to have some really incredible friends who are like family to me.
+Turning to them has helped, but sometimes, you just need to cry it out.
+I’ve come home from baby showers in tears after hearing moms give the sweetest speeches.
+Even though I don’t have that, I’m hopeful that I’ll get to have that relationship with my daughter.

-Your family is what you make it, but it’s so hard when the people who were supposed to love you unconditionally couldn’t, especially while you’re learning what that love feels like.
+Your family is what you make it.
+It’s so hard when the people who were supposed to love you unconditionally, didn’t.
+Especially while you’re learning what that love feels like.

 Your priorities will shift

-We need to move out of our one bedroom condo, and what we’re looking for is so different now that it’s not just about us and the pups.
-We wanted to try to go to London this spring but with a baby coming, it just wasn’t in the budget.
-I wouldn’t say it’s difficult at all because it’s not, but it’s about so much more now.
+We need to move out of our one bedroom condo.
+We wanted to try to go to London this spring but it’s just not in the budget.
+I wouldn’t say it’s difficult because it’s not, but it’s about so much more now.
 The way we think and how we spend has definitely changed.
-As someone who waited until 35 to get married, I had my time to live for myself and feel so ready for these changes but whoa – thinking about what kindergarten she’ll go to, saving for college, childcare, and what kind of life we want for our daughter is a huge, crazy, change from what life looked like a few months ago.
+As someone who waited until 35 to get married, I had my time to live for myself.
+I’m ready, but it’s a bit surreal.

-It’s important to stay in the moment – to remember that this is all temporary and that it’s happening for a very good reason, but it’s just so crazy how little anyone prepares you for the changes that come with pregnancy.
-So stop comparing yourself to others (a life lesson we’ve been working on for forever?), find people who will support you through it, and do your best to give yourself a break.
+It’s important to stay in the moment – to remember that this is all temporary.
+It’s happening for a very good reason, but it’s just so crazy how little anyone prepares you for these changes.
+So stop comparing yourself to others.
+Find people who will support you through it, and do your best to give yourself a break.
 It’s going to be ok.